New Year Safety Resolutions For Your Business

 Further Reading

-While the year is still young, here are 15 resolutions that employers may want to make: Make sure your "independent contractors" are really independent contractors.
-"Independent contractors" are under scrutiny by the Internal Reve...
+While the year is still young, here are 15 resolutions employers should consider: 15 resolutions employers should consider Make sure your "independent contractors" are really independent contractors.
+Misclassification is under scrutiny by multip...

-The New Year is here, and that means it's time for lots of resolutions.
-When it comes to managing risks, there are lots of tasks you can adopt to help manage risk, both in terms of identifying and limiting “bad” risks and in determining which risk...
+The New Year is here, and that means it's time for resolutions.
+When it comes to managing risks, there are practical tasks you can adopt to identify and limit harmful risks and to pinpoint risks that represent opportunities for growth.
+Risk-managem...

-New Year’s Resolutions for Risk Managers Whether your business has downsized or grown over the past few years, the waters seem a bit calmer now; and it's a good time to overhaul your risk management program.
-Resolve to address the...
+New Year’s Resolutions for Risk Managers Whether your business has downsized or grown over the past few years, the waters seem a bit calmer now, and it's a good time to overhaul your risk management program.
+Resolve to address the trends in liabili...